henrylawson/henrylawson.net/website/_posts/2016-02-12-revert-on-red-build.markdown

 <!--more-->

+It should be noted that these points are specific to a particular team's setup and not all of these challenges are present in all TBD setups.
+For the project in question, there were multiple apps, each with their own repository, the team was doing TBD for each app.
+An app's pipeline ran in isolation up until it produced and published an RPM.
+The team had limited VM's to deploy and run functional tests against the integrated apps.
+So it was typical for a change in one app to be published to an RPM and then wait for the functional test VM's to free up before they were deployed, by the time the functional VM's were free there would typically be at least 1 other app bundled up with that pipeline run.

+The above while not an ideal setup is typical in most organisations as they don't have the budget to provision enough infrastructure to support running each commit in isolation through the entire pipeline.
+If each commit can run through the entire pipeline in isolation, it might make some of the points below moot.
+However, when reverting (if the team is large) it is likely that subsequent commits have been pushed before the build turned red, making the revert slightly more complicated.

 A revert may not be appropriate when:

 1. It is a simple fix to address the problem, time to do the fix and push is